Foreign Exchange Guide to Russia

 - Travelling in Russia - currency & money saving tips

 - Buying Russian ruble cash online - travel money for Russia

 - Sending money to Russia - save on Russian ruble bank transfers to Russia

-- Russian ruble exchange rates - latest info & charts.
+- Russian ruble exchange rates - latest & historic exchange rates.

 Russian ruble (RUB) general currency information

 Reputedly, the Russian ruble has been in existence in one form or another for nearly 800 years, and as such is one of the world’s oldest national currencies.
 A single ruble unit is subdivided into 100 kopeks.